MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!TIP]
 > Searching for a feature but didn't find it on this page?
 Try checking out of the previous feature release pages.
 You can navigate there using the links above, or the table of contents.

+## Windows Holographic, version 22H2 - April 2023 Update

+- Build 20348.1542

+The following issue was fixed in this update:
+- Improved operation of the Account Manager service, so that user cleanup now happens preferentially during daily maintenance periods when the device is idle.
+This functionality is configurable via the [AccountManagement CSP](Improved operation of the Account Manager service (configurable via the AccountManagement CSP https://learn.microsoft.com/en-us/windows/client-management/mdm/accountmanagement-csp).
+User cleanup now happens preferentially during daily maintenance periods when the device is idle. ).

 ## Windows Holographic, version 22H2 - March 2023 Update